Choose the right service for your urgent needs

 When asked if you know the name or ward, please say “operator”.
 The operator will be able to put you in touch with the chaplain on call for that hospital.

-The prayer and reflection room is found on the ground floor, towards the radiology department.
+The shared prayer and reflection room is available as a quiet space for personal meditation and prayer.
+It is found on the ground floor, towards the radiology department.

-We usually hold hospital memorial services twice a year in both Frimley Park Hospital and Wexham Park Hospital.
+We usually hold hospital memorial services twice a year at Frimley Park Hospital and Wexham Park Hospital.

 A hospital memorial service brings bereaved families and friends together in remembrance of their loved one.

-If and when to attend a hospital memorial service is a personal choice – however most people chose to attend between 6 and 18 months after losing their loved one.
+If and when to attend a hospital memorial service is a personal choice – however most people chose to attend between 6 and 18 months after the death of their loved one.

-Yes – the service is open to all family and friends who have lost a loved one in the hospital
+Yes – the service is open to all family and friends who have had a loved one die in hospital.